tel: +48 22 499 98 98

 • In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-• Key role in the industry of new technologies – are utilized in HDD drives, electric motors, medical equipment or other modern machines.
+• Wide application in the industry of new technologies – find application in hard drives, electric motors, medical apparatus and very modern machines.

 Disadvantages of neodymium magnets: